dlynes12/Job_Hiring_Program/phase2/src/README.txt

 **** Assumptions: *****
-1cant have more interviewers than applicants 2jobposting hire for multiple locations by increasing number of hiring
+1cant have more interviewers than applicants 2jobposting hire for multiple locations by increasing number of hiring text from intmanager:
+    /* Initially, InterviewManager class gets all those who have applied to a job after the job has closed (in its constructor)
+    Once the first round is complete, the class gets the approved list of applicants and shoots it to the HR coordinator, who then shoots the list back to InterviewManager
+    and so on, until the a single applicant gets hired How to check the status of an applicant: check if the applicant is in the candidates list, if they are not in the list, they have been rejected, if they are in the list their status is the integer value of the roundNum
+                0: resume submitted; (Job is open)
+                1: phone interview; (Job is closed)

+    */

 Create a new User:
 ----------------------------------------------------------------------